maxohq/maxo_test_iex/README.md

     - TestIex.watch(matcher, line)
     - TestIex.unwatch()

-- Test file collocation support:
+- Test file co-location support:

   - it comes with support for co-located ExUnit tests out of the box!
   - Examples of real-life projects using co-located test files